Branch Library Hours

 ODFW Electronic Licensing System Launched

 ODFW launched a new electronic licensing system on December 1, 2018, with the sale of 2019 licenses and tags.
-The new system will allow hunters and anglers to carry their documents electronically on their smart phone or tablet and tag fish and wildlife with a mobile app that will even work off-line.
-A new FAQ about the system is now available at their website.
+The system allows hunters and anglers to carry their documents electronically on their smart phone or tablet and tag fish and wildlife with a mobile app that will even work off-line.
+An FAQ about the system is available at the ODFW website.